HoverBaum/meilidu-hexo/README.md

 A simple, text focused theme for Hexo.
 Bringing your readers attention to what is most import: your posts.
 Check out the [Demo](https://meilidu.github.io/)

+**ALMOST** a production ready version.
+TODO:
+- [ ] Use time format from config file
+- [ ] Somehow navigation on top without distracting people

 ![MeiliDu responsive showcase.](gitHubAssets/showcase.png)

 ## Get started